Viasat (NASDAQ:VSAT) Rating Lowered to D at TheStreet

-Viasat (NASDAQ:VSAT – Get Rating) was downgraded by equities research analysts at TheStreet from a “c” rating to a “d” rating in a research report issued to clients and investors on Wednesday, TheStreetRatingsTable reports.
+Viasat (NASDAQ:VSAT – Get Rating) was downgraded by stock analysts at TheStreet from a “c” rating to a “d” rating in a note issued to investors on Wednesday, TheStreetRatingsTable reports.

-A number of other research analysts also recently weighed in on the stock.
-StockNews.com assumed coverage on shares of Viasat in a research report on Thursday, March 31st.
+Several other research analysts have also recently issued reports on the company.
+Raymond James dropped their target price on Viasat from $62.00 to $58.00 and set an “outperform” rating on the stock in a research report on Friday, February 4th.
+StockNews.com initiated coverage on shares of Viasat in a report on Thursday, March 31st.
 They set a “hold” rating for the company.
-Needham & Company LLC cut their price objective on shares of Viasat from $66.00 to $58.00 and set a “buy” rating for the company in a report on Thursday.
-Finally, Raymond James cut their price objective on shares of Viasat from $62.00 to $58.00 and set an “outperform” rating for the company in a report on Friday, February 4th.
-Two research analysts have rated the stock with a hold rating, two have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, Viasat currently has a consensus rating of “Buy” and an average target price of $56.00.
+Finally, Needham & Company LLC dropped their price target on shares of Viasat from $66.00 to $58.00 and set a “buy” rating on the stock in a research note on Thursday.
+Two analysts have rated the stock with a hold rating, two have assigned a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat, the company currently has a consensus rating of “Buy” and an average target price of $56.00.

 Viasat Company Profile (Get Rating)